Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Land access.
 Access from the port to industrial complexes and markets ensures its growth and importance.
 This requires efficient inland distribution systems, such as fluvial barges, rail unit trains, and roads handling intense heavy truck traffic.
 The land access to ports located in densely populated areas is facing increasing congestion.
 For instance, the ports of Los Angeles and Long Beach have invested massively to develop the Alameda rail corridor to promote inland access and reduce truck congestion.
 A similar trend has taken place in Europe, where ports such as Rotterdam and Antwerp have been involved in the setting of inland barge and rail shuttle services.

 Economies of scale have incited the construction of larger ships, namely tankers, bulk carriers, and containerships.
 An outcome is that many port sites are no longer able to provide suitable maritime access to cargo operations.
-Since container terminals were constructed much more recently, they have a better nautical profile as depth, and available space were fundamental factors in site selection.
-There is thus pressure to increase channel depth where possible, but this is a costly and environmentally controversial endeavor.
+Since container terminals were constructed much more recently, they have a better nautical profile, as depth, and available space were fundamental factors in site selection.
+There is thus incentives to increase channel depth where possible, but this is a costly and environmentally controversial endeavor.
 Berths and access channel depth have become important constraints for maritime operations considering growing ship sizes.

 There is also an array of problems related to port infrastructures.
 Ports along rivers are continuously facing dredging problems, and the width of rivers is strongly limiting their capacity since it provides constraints to navigation.
 Rarely a port along a river has the ability to handle the new generation of mega-ships, namely Post Panamax containerships.
-These ships have put additional pressures on port infrastructures to accommodate growing operational constraints in terms of volume and throughput.
+These ships have put additional pressure on port infrastructures to accommodate growing operational constraints in terms of volume and throughput.
 Ports next to the sea are commonly facing a lateral spread of their infrastructures.
 Several ports have growth problems forcing them to spread their infrastructures far from the original sites.
 Older port sites associated with the centrality of cities are facing congestion problems where the transport network has the least capacity to be improved.

 The city and the port are often competing for the same land, which can create prioritization problems.
 Ports thus have a complex set of relationships, sometimes conflicting, with the cities they service, often a function of the port and city size.
 While ports are sources of employment and commercial interactions, they also generate externalities such as noise and congestion near their access points.
 The pressure of many ports on their sites is even more demanding than those of airports because they must be adjacent to deep water.
 Such sites are very limited and may give rise to conflicts with the city that sees waterfront land as potential high-value residential and commercial areas, park space, or as environmentally sensitive.
 Many ports are now constrained by urban and environmental pressures, which did not exist when their initial facilities were developed.